lupyuen/lupyuen.github.io/src/tsen.md

 1. Set the __GPIO 8 Jumper__ to __High__ [(Like this)](https://lupyuen.github.io/images/pinedio-high.jpg)

-1. Press the Reset Button
+1. Disconnect the USB cable and reconnect

 __For PineCone BL602:__